close ups 9

 Category 2

-Book Translation Pitch Grants
+Book Translation Pitch Grants (Sample translations)

-The Book Translation Pitch Grants supports applications for the translation of excerpts:
+The Book Translation Pitch Grants

-– of works originally published in any other language which are going to be pitched through an English language bridge translation.
+– Excerpts of works originally published in any other language which are going to be pitched through an English language bridge translation.

-The call for applications closes on Monday 5 June 2023 at noon.
+The call for applications closes on Friday 24 May at noon.

 How to Apply